ale4710/vndspcpl/README.txt

 there are options you can pass on to the program. you can save whatever options you want into the start scripts.

-!! important !!
-the last option given will ALWAYS be interpreted as the novel path.

 the options are...

 	--window-title-additional "[text]"